 - First-degree relatives with gastric cancer

 - Male gender (incidence males:females about 2:1)

 - Blood group A

 - Acquired

-- Helicobacter pylori infection of the gastric mucosa
+- Helicobacter (H.) pylori infection of the gastric mucosa

 - Epstein-Barr virus infection of the gastric mucosa

 - Inhalative tobacco use

 - Atrophic gastritis

 - Partial gastrectomy

 - Ménétrier's disease

-- Risk factors differ for the different anatomic locations.
-Distal gastric carcinomas are frequently found associated with Helicobacter pylori infection of the gastric mucosa, highsalt and low fruit and vegetable intake.
-Carcinomas of the esophago-gastric junction are more commonly associated with obesity and gastroesophageal acid reflux.
+- Risk factors differ for the various anatomical localizations and histological subtypes.
+Distal gastric carcinomas are frequently found associated with Helicobacter pylori infection of the gastric mucosa, high-salt and low fruit and vegetable intake.
+Carcinomas of the intestinal subtype are more frequently associated with an H. pylori infection than carcinomas of the diffuse subtype.
+The risk of gastric carcinoma is particularly high if there is a genetic predisposition and an H. pylori infection [141] Carcinomas of the esophago-gastric junction are more commonly associated with obesity and gastroesophageal acid reflux.